Skip to main content

 • Who is the author?
 What is their standing in the field?

 • What is the author’s purpose?
-Do they offer advice, make practical suggestions, solve a specific problem, critique or clarify?
+Do they offer advice, make practical suggestions, solve a specific problem, or critique and clarify something?

-• Note the experts in the field: Are there specific names/labs that are frequently cited?
+• Who are some experts in the field?
+Are there specific names, organizations, or labs that are frequently cited?

-• Pay attention to methodology: Is it sound?
-What testing procedures, subjects, materials were used?
+• Is the methodology ethical and sound?
+What testing procedures, subjects, and materials were used?

-• Note conflicting theories, methodologies, and results: Are there any assumptions being made by most/some researchers?
+• Are there conflicting theories, methodologies, and results?
+Are there any assumptions being made by most/some researchers?

 The ASU Library acknowledges the twenty-three Native Nations that have inhabited this land for centuries.
 Arizona State University's four campuses are located in the Salt River Valley on ancestral territories of Indigenous peoples, including the Akimel O’odham (Pima) and Pee Posh (Maricopa) Indian Communities, whose care and keeping of these lands allows us to be here today.
 ASU Library acknowledges the sovereignty of these nations and seeks to foster an environment of success and possibility for Native American students and patrons.
 We are advocates for the incorporation of Indigenous knowledge systems and research methodologies within contemporary library practice.
 ASU Library welcomes members of the Akimel O’odham and Pee Posh, and all Native nations to the Library.